pasvalietis/rushlight/paper.md

 rushlight adapts some of the core functionality of the FORWARD package, written in the Interactive Data Language (IDL) [@FORWARD].
 It is under active development, and aims to be continually improved as to implement more of FORWARD's features.

 Part of rushlight's core motivation is to make EUV / SXR forward modelling more accessible to the growing company of astrophysicists who utilize the python language to develop and share scientific software.
-To this effect, rushlight has been developed as to be both compatible and scalable with release versions of other astrophysics open-source software, such as Astropy [@ASTROPY], SunPy [@SUNPY], and XRTpy [@XRTPY].
+To this effect, rushlight has been developed as to be both compatible and scalable with release versions of other astrophysics open-source software, such as Astropy [@ASTROPY1] [@ASTROPY2] [@ASTROPY3], SunPy [@SUNPY], and XRTpy [@XRTPY].

 # Mathematics
 Test